Hopac/Hopac/Docs/Programming.md

 A Couple of Introductory Examples
 ---------------------------------

-Rather than meticulously building up the primitives of Hopac let's just run through a couple of examples.
+Rather than meticulously building up the primitives of Hopac let's just first run through a couple of examples.
+These examples are meant to be read through fairly quickly.
+We'll look at the primitives used in these examples in detail later.

 ### Example: Updatable Storage Cells